FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 field is assigned via the EAP Provisioning Identifier Registry {{EAPREG}}, which is defined in [](#registry).
 The subdomain MUST follow the syntax defined in {{RFC7542, Section 2.2}}, which is a more restrictive subset of the domain name conventions specified in {{RFC1034}}.

-The first subdomain of the eap.arpa. domain SHOULD use the EAP method name, as defined in the IANA Extensible Authentication Protocol (EAP) Registry, sub-registry "Method Types".
-However, that registry does not follow the domain name conventions specified in {{RFC1034}}, so it is not possible to make a "one-to-one" mapping between the Method Type name and the subdomain.
+Where possible, the first subdomain of the eap.arpa. domain SHOULD use the EAP method name, as defined in the IANA Extensible Authentication Protocol (EAP) Registry, sub-registry "Method Types".
+However, the EAP registry does not follow the domain name conventions specified in {{RFC1034}}, so it is not always possible to make a "one-to-one" mapping between the Method Type name and a subdomain of the eap.arpa. domain.

-Where it is not possible to make a direct mapping between the EAP Method Type name due to the EAP Method Type name not matching the {{RFC7542, Section 2.2}} format, the name used in the realm registry MUST be similar enough to allow the average reader to understand which EAP Method Type is being used.
+Where it is not possible to make a direct mapping between the EAP Method Type name due to the EAP Method Type name not matching the {{RFC7542, Section 2.2}} format, the NAI which is defined in the EAP Provisioning Identifiers registry MUST use a realm name which is similar enough to allow the average reader to understand which EAP Method Type is being used.

 Additional subdomains are permitted in the realm, which permit vendors and